 The complex alternating behaviour of the cardiac cells occurs if the cell possess dysfunctional calcium release units due to a damaged cell, or an underlying genetic condition.
 Mathematically this is encoded in the value of \( k_{im} \).

-To investigate the origin of these dynamics, it is easy to build a japanese seesaw with bits and bobs of Lego and K’Nex sets (The best ever construction set available?
-Certainly the most versatile!).
-And make the following observations about the system parameters.
+To investigate the origin of these dynamics, it is easy to build a japanese seesaw with bits and bobs of Lego and K’Nex toys.
+It is important to take into consideration the system important parameters.

-Alongside these condition we need to incorporate the stimulus, in this case by adding mass to the mass attached in the right end of the rod.
-A very easy way to do this is to use the conditions:
+To incorporate the stimulus, we need to add mass to the initial mass attached to the right end of the rod.
+A way to do this is to use the function:

 $$m_2=m_{2o} + \alpha t$$